 - The Indian rupee (sign: ₹; code: INR), is the official currency of the Republic of India.
 The current circulating banknotes are ₹5, ₹10, ₹20, ₹50, ₹100, ₹500 and ₹2,000.

 - Mountains, jungles, deserts, beaches - India has it all.
 India is a land of extreme diversities and due to its sheer size and the presence of different natural bodies, it has a varied climate exists in different parts of the country at different junctures of time.

 - The Indian climate can broadly be classified as a tropical monsoon one.
 But, in spite of much of the northern part of India lying beyond the tropical zone, the entire country has a tropical climate marked by relatively high temperatures and dry winters.

-The FIFA U-17 Women’s World Cup Uruguay 2018 will be the first world finals to be held in the country since 1930.
+- The FIFA U-17 Women’s World Cup India 2020 will be held in the post-monsoon season of November

 - There are thousands of languages, including dialects, that are spoken in the country.
 However, 22 languages have been recognised by the Constitution of India.